 Please note that if you would like to live and work in Quebec, you cannot apply for immigration to Canada through the FSWP and must instead apply for Canadian immigration through the Quebec Regular Skilled Workers Program (QSWP).

-One of the key eligibility requirements for the Federal Skilled Workers Program (FSWP) is to have at least one year of continuous full-time paid work experience during the past 10 years in a qualifying occupation listed by the National Occupational Classification (NOC) as being at Skill Type 0 (certain management occupations), Skill Level A (certain professions usually requiring a university education), or Skill Level B (certain technical jobs and skilled trades usually requiring a college education or apprenticeship training).
+One of the key eligibility requirements for the Federal Skilled Workers Program (FSWP) is to have at least one year of continuous full-time paid work experience during the past 10 years in a qualifying occupation listed by the 2021 National Occupational Classification (NOC) as being at Training, Education, Experience and Responsibilities (TEER) Category 0 (certain management occupations), TEER Category 1 (certain professions usually requiring a university degree), TEER Category 2 (certain occupations usually requiring a college diploma, or apprenticeship training of at least 2 years, or supervisory occupations), or TEER Category 3 (certain occupations usually requiring a college diploma, apprenticeship training lasting under 2 years, or over 6 months of on-the-job training).

 There are dozens of managerial, professional and other high-demand occupations that are eligible for the FSWP.

-Skill Level A (Professional) jobs in Canada (usually requiring a university education) that are eligible for the FSWP include: Accountants; Architects; Audiologists and Speech Pathologists; Chemical Engineers; Civil Engineers; Database Analysts and Data Administrators; Dentists; Dietitians and Nutritionists; Electrical and Electronics Engineers; Elementary and Kindergarten Teachers; Financial and Investment Analysts; General Practitioners and Family Physicians; Geoscientists and Oceanographers; Land Surveyors; Mechanical Engineers; Occupational Therapists; Optometrists; Petroleum Engineers; Pharmacists; Physicists and Astronomers; Physiotherapists; Professional Occupations in Advertising, Marketing and Public Relations; Psychologists; Registered Nurses and Registered Psychiatric Nurses; Secondary School (High School) Teachers; Software Engineers and Designers; Specialist Physicians; Translators, Terminologists and Interpreters; and University Professors and Lecturers.
+Examples of TEER Category 1 jobs in Canada that are eligible for the FSWP include: Accountants; Architects; Audiologists and Speech Pathologists; Chemical Engineers; Civil Engineers; Database Analysts and Data Administrators; Dentists; Dietitians and Nutritionists; Electrical and Electronics Engineers; Elementary and Kindergarten Teachers; Financial and Investment Analysts; General Practitioners and Family Physicians; Geoscientists and Oceanographers; Land Surveyors; Mechanical Engineers; Occupational Therapists; Optometrists; Petroleum Engineers; Pharmacists; Physicists and Astronomers; Physiotherapists; Professional Occupations in Advertising, Marketing and Public Relations; Psychologists; Registered Nurses and Registered Psychiatric Nurses; Secondary School (High School) Teachers; Software Engineers and Designers; Specialist Physicians; Translators, Terminologists and Interpreters; and University Professors and Lecturers.

 Please note that the above occupations are a limited sample of the many occupations that qualify for the Federal Skilled Workers Program (FSWP) and that there are dozens of additional occupations that are also eligible for this popular Canadian immigration program.